Skip to main content

 What to do with old medicines

-Take it to the pharmacy you got it from.
+Return any unused/expired medications to the pharmacy you got it from.
+They can be safely disposed of there.
 Do not put it in your household bin or flush it down the toilet.